ngicks/elastic-type/README.md

 #### MVPs

-- [x] High level / Raw types
+- [x] Generate high level / raw types
   - The high level type is a plain go struct type, which is similar to what you define every day.
-That probably can not be unmarshalled from / marshalled into a json to store.
+That probably can not be unmarshalled from / marshalled into a json to be stored in the Elasticsearch.
   - The raw type is strictly compliant to Elasticsearch json format.
 All fields can be `undefined`, `null`, T or an array of T.
     - Which is achieved in help of `estype.Field[T]`
+- [ ] Generate raw level types marshaller code.
-- [ ] High / Raw conversion code
+- [ ] Generate high level / raw conversion code.

+#### Optionally we would do

+- [ ] Remove overlapping type definition.
+  - If two type definitions are exactly same, then use same type.

 ### mapping